 - Knead the dough for at least 8 minutes to develop a lot of gluten, which will help the dough become stretchy and less likely to tear.

 - Allow the dough to rest after kneading it for at least 30 minutes, so the gluten can relax.
-This will make the dough softer and more pliable as you stretch it out.
-If the gluten isn’t relaxed, the dough will keep bouncing back and it won’t stay stretched out.
+I find that this makes the dough softer and more pliable.

-- If your dough does tear while stretching it out, don’t panic.
+- If your dough does tear while stretching it out, don't panic.
 Just gently use your fingertips to press the dough back together.
-You can also cut a piece of dough off an edge and use that to patch any holes.
+I've even cut a piece of dough off an edge and used that to patch any holes in a pinch.

 Traditional German Apple Strudel from Scratch